 There were many moments that I liked about Cyberworkplace, but thinking of the most favorite one – it is the Christmas quiz when we all were competing for a prize.
 I really liked that next to acquiring the knowledge, there were often moments when we just had some fun.

 What are you currently up to?

-Would you recommend Cyberworkplace to your friends?
-What would you tell them?
+Would you recommend Cyberworkplace to your friends and acquaintances?